Anthony Smith (rescuer): 23 February 1944

 On the night of 23 February 1944, a lone German aircraft dropped two bombs, probably aimed at Lots Road Power Station.
 The bombs missed this target and fell on The Guinness Trust buildings on the corner of Edith Grove and King's Road.

 The force of the explosion collapsed the buildings.
 Smith arrived soon after with the Heavy Rescue Squad.
 Many injured people were trapped in the fallen masonry and rubble and Smith heard the cries of one of them, a baker called Sam Mitchell, trapped in the basement.

 Entering the basement through a gap in the debris, Smith was soon also trapped inside by further rubble.
 Smith persevered and located Mitchell in the rubble, freed him and dragged him to the rear of the building where he broke through a wall to safety.

 Smith then joined his colleague Albert Littlejohn and re-entered the basement, which was being flooded with water from a broken main and rescued a woman.
 Smith and his colleagues worked all night freeing victims and recovering bodies.

 In all, 76 people died that night but many others were rescued thanks to Tony Smith, Albert Littlejohn and their colleagues from the Heavy Rescue Squad.

 George Cross citation

 Smith was awarded the George Cross on 30 May 1944 and made a Freeman of the Borough of Chelsea in June of the same year.

 Plaque

 A plaque commemorating Smith's bravery on 23 February 1944 is located on Dovehouse Green, on the King's Road in Chelsea.
+A portrait of him by Joseph McCulloch is held in the Imperial War Museums.

 Post-war, Smith resumed his job as a chimney sweep and died a bachelor in 1964.